 #6 – Exporting and Importing of Quick Access Toolbar

-Exporting and importing feature presented in the latest versions of Excel to have same settings for files used by another computer.
+Exporting and importing features presented in the latest versions of Excel to have the same settings for files used by another computer.
 To do this,

 - Go to File and select the Options.